siddharthaxroy/test/content/principles/index.md

 ### Science:
 - Apply the scientific method with rigor and intellectual humility[^15]
 - Science is about seeking the truth[^4], not group consensus
+- Science is NOT self-correcting.
+Scientists help correct science through vigorous and good-faith criticism.[^22]
 - Several possible answers do not mean all of them are equally likely[^9]
 - “Trust” is science's main product
 - The public should strive to think in scientific ways[^17] to evaluate expert claims[^13]